 - Additional traps have been certified under the Agreement on International Humane Trapping Standards (AIHTS).
 Trappers are reminded that it is unlawful to use traps that do not meet the requirement of the AIHTS (pages 10-12).

-- We are beginning the phase-in period for mandatory use of certified Cage and Box traps for Raccoon.
-Beginning with the 2026/27 trapping season, only certified box and cage traps will be legal for use in the trapping of Raccoon.
+- We are beginning the phase-in period for mandatory use of certified coyote foothold restraining traps beginning with the 2028/29 trapping season.

 - First time trappers must successfully complete the Alberta Trapper Education Course.
 If you are interested in taking the Alberta Trapper Education Course, contact the Alberta Trappers Association office in Westlock at (780) 349-6626, or visit